 - 64-bit AMD64 technology CPU (AMD Opteron family and related processors)

 HPC is the segment of the computing industry that uses high-end parallel computing systems to accelerate computationally intensive tasks, commonly referred to as "Supercomputing".
-With the convergence of workstation, server and cluster architectures around 64-bit X86 (x64) technology systems, and the emergence of GPGPU and accelerated computing technologies, users of these powerful systems rely on portable parallel programming models and hardware-independent optimizing compilers so that their applications can execute and scale efficiently across all Intel- or AMD-processor-based heterogeneous x64+GPU systems.
+With the emergence of workstation, server and cluster architectures based on a variety of microprocessor technologies, and the emergence of GPGPU and accelerated computing technologies, users of these powerful systems rely on portable parallel programming models and hardware-independent optimizing compilers so that their applications can execute and scale efficiently across all heterogeneous systems.
 The Portland Group delivers high-performance, portable and cost-effective production-quality compilers and software development tools that play an essential role in the use of HPC systems.
-PGI engages with AMD, Intel and NVIDIA to support and optimize for their latest processor designs as they become available.
-PGI fully supports Industry and de facto language standards such as OpenMP and MPI, has partnered with NVIDIA to support CUDA Fortran and CUDA C/C++ extensions natively in the PGI compilers, and is leading the HPC industry in defining and implementing higher-level GPGPU programming with the PGI Accelerator heterogeneous x64+GPU compilers.
+PGI engages with vendors to support and optimize for their latest processor designs as they become available.
+PGI fully supports industry and de facto language standards such as OpenACC, OpenMP and MPI, has partnered with NVIDIA to support CUDA Fortran and CUDA C/C++ extensions natively in the PGI compilers, and is leading the HPC industry in defining and implementing higher-level scalable programming with the PGI Accelerator heterogeneous CPU+GPU compilers.

 PGI is an industry leader in developing advanced compiler technologies.
-PGI compilers incorporate global optimization, interprocedural optimization, profile-feedback optimization, SIMD vectorization, multi-core auto-parallelization, and OpenMP 3.0 capabilities to maximize performance on the latest multi-core x64 CPUs.
-PGI compilers support explicit GPGPU programming using NVIDIA CUDA, or they can automatically offload compute-intensive loops and regions to NVIDIA GPUs using the PGI Accelerator directive-based programming model.
-The PGI CUDA compilers support either NVIDIA GPUs or multi-core x64 CPUs as a device target, allowing PGI-compiled CUDA programs to run on any x64 processor based system, with or without NVIDIA GPUs.
+PGI compilers incorporate global optimization, interprocedural optimization, profile-feedback optimization, SIMD vectorization, multi-core auto-parallelization, and OpenMP 3.x capabilities to maximize performance on the latest multi-core x86 and OpenPOWER CPUs.
+PGI compilers support explicit GPGPU programming using NVIDIA CUDA, or they can automatically offload compute-intensive loops and regions to NVIDIA GPUs using the OpenACC directive-based programming model.
+The PGI CUDA compilers support either NVIDIA GPUs or multi-core x86 CPUs as a device target, allowing PGI-compiled CUDA programs to run on any x86 processor based system, with or without NVIDIA GPUs.
 PGI compilers do not rely on external pre-processors to provide these capabilities.
-PGI is the only supplier of compilers and tools with the capabilities to perform optimized native compilation for all multi-core x64+NVIDIA platforms.
+PGI is the only supplier of compilers and tools with the capabilities to perform optimized native compilation for all multi-core CPU+NVIDIA platforms.

 PGI offers optimizing compiler products for the following high-level languages: